zhenya-klpv/ruzanovafit.com/assets/photos/README.txt

   - hero-stage.webp
   - about-medal.webp

-Optional “removed background” (cutout) variant:
-If you want a premium look (transparent cutout over a clean background), export a transparent image:
-- hero-cutout.webp (WebP with alpha, transparent background)

-Cutout is already supported in CSS.
-Upload the file and it will appear automatically.

 Premium portrait (About):
 - about-cutout.webp (WebP with alpha, transparent background)
   - The site renders it as a "premium portrait" with softer edges (CSS softening + shadow).